Flag of the Marquesas Islands: Flag of France

 The flag of France is the only ensign officially recognized by the French government to represent the Marquesas Islands.

 Flag of French Polynesia

 The overseas country which Marquesas Islands are a part of also has its own flag.
 It was adopted by the regional government in 1984.

 Kingdom of Nuku Hiva Flag

 On June 1, 1835, French nobleman Baron de Thierry declared himself king of Nuku Hiva, the largest island of the Marquesas.
 The so-called kingdom was never formalized in any way and Thierry left the island shortly after.
-A design associated with this Thierry's claim has appeared in publications and throughout the internet, but its origin and connection to the historical incident remain unverified.
+A design associated with Thierry's claim has appeared in publications and throughout the internet, but its origin and connection to the historical incident remain unverified.